shsun1003/SSQiPan/README.md

 has been changed.
 All you need is to download and unzip file "SSShouTan xx.xx.xx.xxxx.zip".

 NOTE: Developmnet of 2nd generation is under way and beta is available: SS ShouTan 2G 23.07.19.0120.zip.
-The 2nd geberation uses the latest technology Microsoft Net 6.0 (long term support)
+The 2nd geberation uses the latest technology Microsoft Net 6.0 (long term support).
+When you run the application the first time, you  may be prompted to download and install Microsoft Net 6 runtime.

 Please read "Release Notes.txt" for the detailed information about the latest version.